rfennell/AzurePipelines/Extensions/Pester/readme.md

 IMPORTANT: As the Pester task will stop the build on an error you need to set the ‘Always run’ to make sure the results are published.

 Once all this is added to your build you can see your Pester test results in the build summary

+Releases
+- 1.0.x - initial public release (targets Pester 3.3.5)
+- 4.0.x - changed versioning to fit with new release pipeline (still targets Pester 3.4.0)
+- 4.1.x - now targets 3.4.3, but allows the path to the module to be overriden
+- 4.2.x.- removed non-required demand
+- 4.3.x.- Added support for Tag and ExcludeTag parameters
+- 4.4.x - Added support for multiple comma separated tags
+- 5.0.x - Added optional support for Pester 4.0.3
+- 5.1.x - Fixes issue with running tests using the 32Bit process switch (#150)
+- 6.0.x - Add support for JaCoCo code coverage as provided by Pester 4.0.8 ([issue #152](https://github.com/rfennell/vNextBuild/issues/152))
+- 6.1.x - Engineering updates, no functional change
+- 6.2.x - Issue265 documentation change to show how other scripts can be used